 The initial exam is generally an awake examination of the dog or cat’s mouth and teeth.
-Sometimes this is quite difficult due to the desire of the dog or cat to avoid anything going into their mouth, so some pet’s will provide a better awake exam than others.
-This exam allows the veterinarian to get a general idea of the condition of the pet’s mouth, the teeth and gums and tongue.
+Sometimes this is quite difficult due to the desire of the dog or cat to avoid anything going into their mouth, so some pets will provide a better awake exam than others.
+This exam allows the veterinarian to get a general idea of the condition of the pet’s mouth, teeth and gums, and tongue.
 At this time, the pet will probably need to have blood drawn to identify any potential issues that could complicate the process, and will determine if the pet is healthy enough to undergo anesthesia.

 After this point, the pet will be anesthetized.
 This is a troublesome time for many pet owners, who experience anxiety knowing that their pet is asleep.
-The best advice for pet owners is to learn as much as possible about the anesthesia process before your pet is anesthetized, so that you know what to expect and in what time frames.
+The best advice for pet owners is to learn as much as possible about the anesthesia process before their pet is anesthetized so that they know what to expect and in what time frames.
 Anesthesia performed by a professional veterinarian under the necessary protocol is generally very safe.
 There will also be a local anesthetic administered into the pet’s mouth so that the animal will experience less pain and improve the safety of the procedure by allowing a quicker recovery time.
 While the pet is under anesthesia and the dental cleaning is going on, they are not experiencing any pain.
-Any pain that is encountered by the pet will be as a result of procedures that were necessary during the cleaning, and can last several hours after the pet is awake.
+Any pain that is encountered by the pet will be as a result of procedures that were necessary during the cleaning and can last several hours after the pet is awake.

 After the animal has recovered and is awake, they can generally go home after a short observation period.
-In most cases they can eat and drink as normal upon release, but the veterinary dentist will provide a full report of recommendations that are specific for your pet.
+In most cases, they can eat and drink as normal upon release, but the veterinary dentist will provide a full report of recommendations that are specific for your pet.
 Follow these instructions carefully so as to reduce any pain or discomfort that your pet might feel, and prepare to keep an eye on your pet for upwards of a full day as they will possibly be very disoriented after the anesthesia.
-They may whimper, cry and act in a way that is strange as they are unsure what is going on, and are confused.
+They may whimper, cry and act in a way that is strange as they are unsure of what is going on, and are confused.
 This is normal, and resting in a comfortable environment should return your pet to normal within a short period.